huyen-pk/file_transfer/README.md

 - A message is removed from queue once a worker starts reading it.
 This is only to simplify our task flows, not to avoid race condition.
 Because we only have on worker per queue so a race condition should not happen.

 ## How to run the application
-Run the first script to setup environment, you must leave the console open so the scheduler can process messages.
+Run the first script to setup environment with default values.
+You must leave the console open afterwards so that the scheduler can process messages.

 ```sh
 setup